pulyaevskiy/node-interop/README.md

 ```

 Note that bindings provide direct access to JavaScript objects and functions and
-you still need to make sure Dart/JS object a converted properly as well as
+you still need to make sure objects are properly converted when passed
-Dart functions are wrapped with `allowInterop` when passed to JS.
+between Dart and JS parts of the app, as well as Dart functions are wrapped with
+`allowInterop` when passed to JS.

+This is why it is recommended to use "dartified" libraries described below, as
+they take care of all details communicating with JavaScript side of your app.

 ### FS